Kurayami7/Random-Username-Generator-API/README.md

-# Random-Username-Generator-API---Python -
+# Author: Areaf - 200531053

+# Description:
+This Python script requests and fetches random user data from the API Ninjas service.
+The code demonstrates how to use the Requests library to access data from the API, and it includes an API key for authorization.
+You can use this as a starting point for incorporating random user data into your projects or applications.
 This project was an experiement to test a REST API that generates a random user with distinct fields upon each call.
-It is coded using Python
+It is built based on Python.